Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 Here are 6 tips you can do to soothe your dry lips:

-1. Drink plenty of water: Dehydration is one of the most common causes of dry lips, so it’s important to drink plenty of fluids.
+1. Drink plenty of water: Dehydration is one of the most common causes of dry lips, so drinking plenty of fluids is essential.

 2. Use a humidifier: A humidifier can help add moisture to the air, which can help your lips stay hydrated.

-3. Avoid licking your lips: Licking your lips might feel like it’s helping, but it actually makes them drier.
+3. Avoid licking your lips.
+Although it might feel like it’s helping, licking your lips makes them drier.

 4. Use a lip balm or petroleum jelly: A quality lip balm or petroleum jelly can help lock in moisture and protect your lips from the elements.

-5. Exfoliate your lips: Gently exfoliating your lips can help remove dead skin cells and make them softer.
+5. Exfoliate your lips: Gently exfoliating them can help remove dead skin cells and make them softer.

 6. Use a mild soap: Washing your face with a mild soap can help remove any irritants that might be causing your dry lips.

-Finally, my most important advice is to consider taking vitamins supplements if you believe you may have a vitamin deficit.
+Finally, my most important advice is to consider taking vitamin supplements if you believe you may have a vitamin deficit.

 You can get B12, D, and E supplements.